hAarniskagekko/airflow_mariadb/README.md

 - Add .env files to airflow and mariadb directories as they are described in their respective directory README.md files

 To do:
-- figure out how to keep airflow scheduler running after docker-compose up
+- Make docker-compose command for redis set bind and password for it
-- add password for redis
+- Make airflow web UI require authentication
-- cleanup example dags from airflow
+- Make airflow initdb be part of some script.
+Now it needs to be ran manaually the first time
 - fix airflow container jsii install error (probably by using older version)
 - change airflow container to use alpine linux
 - fix mariadb "Aborted connection" warnings